I’m not being dramatic when I tell you the practice of daily gratitude has changed my life.

-I began to see God’s hand all around me and to see how personally and tenderly He loves me.
+I began to see God’s hand all around me.

 I found God was bringing good not after, but in the midst of pain.

-My faith grew by leaps and bounds as I saw all the ways God was faithfully filling his promises.
+My faith grew by leaps and bounds as I saw all the ways God was fulfilling his promises.

-And in overwhelming circumstances, daily gratitude forced me to lift my eyes off me, myself and I and fix them on God.
+In overwhelming circumstances, daily gratitude forced me to lift my eyes off my pain and my circumstances and fix them on God.